Stranger Things: Critical response

-Rotten Tomatoes gave the show an overall score of 92%, while Metacritic gave the show an overall score of 74.
+Review aggregator Rotten Tomatoes gave the series an overall score of 90% based on 658 critic reviews, while Metacritic, which uses a weighted average, gave an overall score of 74 based on 174 critic reviews.

-Review aggregator Rotten Tomatoes gave the first season an approval rating of 97% based on 92 reviews and a weighted average rating of 8.2/10.
+For the first season, Rotten Tomatoes calculated an approval rating of 97% based on 92 reviews and an average rating of 8.2/10.
 The site's critical consensus states, "Exciting, heartbreaking, and sometimes scary, Stranger Things acts as an addictive homage to Spielberg films and vintage 1980s television."
+Metacritic gave the season a normalized score of 74 out of 100 based on 142 critics, indicating "generally favorable reviews".
 The New York Times has compared the show to Rob Reiner's Stand by Me, relating their nostalgic feel by "...finding that timeless moment where everything seemed tantalizingly, scarily new".
-Review aggregator Metacritic gave the first season a normalized score of 74 out of 100 based on 142 critics, indicating "generally favorable reviews".

-On Rotten Tomatoes, the second season has an approval rating of 94% based on 149 reviews and an average rating of 7.8/10.
+The second season has an approval rating on Rotten Tomatoes of 94% based on 150 reviews.
 The site's critical consensus states, "Stranger Things slow-building sophomore season balances moments of humor and a nostalgic sweetness against a growing horror that's all the more effective thanks to the show's full-bodied characters and evocative tone."
-On Metacritic, the second season has a normalized score of 78 out of 100, based on 33 critics, indicating "generally favorable reviews".
+On Metacritic, the season has a normalized score of 78 out of 100, based on 33 critics, indicating "generally favorable reviews".

-On Rotten Tomatoes, the third season has an approval rating of 89% based on 140 reviews and an average rating of 7.9/10.
+Rotten Tomatoes gave the third season an approval rating of 89% based on 141 reviews.
 The site's critical consensus states, "Vibrant and charming, Stranger Things transforms itself into a riveting—if familiar—summer ride that basks in its neon-laden nostalgia without losing sight of the rich relationships that make the series so endearing."
-On Metacritic, the third season has a normalized score of 72 out of 100, based on 28 critics, indicating "generally favorable reviews".
+On Metacritic, it has a normalized score of 72 out of 100, based on 28 critics, indicating "generally favorable reviews".

-On Rotten Tomatoes, the fourth season holds an approval rating of 88% based on 199 reviews, with an average rating of 7.9/10.
+Rotten Tomatoes gave the fourth season an approval rating of 90% based on 200 reviews.
 The site's critical consensus reads, "Darker and denser than its predecessors, Stranger Things fourth chapter sets the stage for the show's final season in typically binge-worthy fashion."
+Metacritic gave a score of 69 out of 100 based on 29 critics, indicating "generally favorable reviews".

-On Metacritic, the fourth season received a score of 69 out of 100 based on 29 critics, indicating "generally favorable reviews".
+Rotten Tomatoes gave the fifth and final season an approval rating of 82% based on 161 reviews.
+The site's critics consensus states, "Stranger Things plays its cards just right in Season 5, solidifying its pop culture classic status with genuinely captivating genre fare."
+Metacritic gave a score of 71 out of 100 based on 32 critics, indicating "generally favorable reviews".

-Stranger Things was ranked third-best TV show of the year (2016) by The Guardian and Empire.
-It was also included on The Atlantics best TV show of 2017 list.
+Stranger Things was ranked the third-best television show of 2016 by The Guardian and Empire.
+It was also included on The Atlantics list of best TV shows of 2017.
 In 2021, BBC Culture polled 206 "critics, journalists, academics and industry figures" from around the world to compile the 100 greatest television series of the 21st century; Stranger Things came in at number 68.